 Many factors are taken into consideration when determining a financial aid package, including expected family contribution, family size, dependent or independent status, and whether the student meets university, state or federal eligibility requirements.
 We are here to help you streamline the process to ensure you are receiving the most robust awards package available for your individual situation.

 Financial need is the difference between the cost of attendance and the expected family contribution (EFC).
-The cost of attendance typically refers to the total amount of education expenses, such as tuition and fees, books and supplies, housing and dining, personal expenses, transportation expenses, etc. The EFC is the number used to determine your eligibility for federal, state and institutional need-based aid programs.
+The cost of attendance typically refers to the total amount of education expenses, such as tuition and fees, books and supplies, food and housing, personal expenses, transportation expenses, etc. The EFC is the number used to determine your eligibility for federal, state and institutional need-based aid programs.
 This number results from the financial information you provide in your FAFSA.

 The expected family contribution (EFC) is a number schools use to evaluate your eligibility to receive federal, state and institutional financial aid.

 Before you can get an EFC, you must complete and submit a FAFSA.
 Once your FAFSA has been processed, you will receive your official EFC number.
 Student financial assistance uses the EFC to determine financial need, which is defined as the difference between the cost of attendance at S&T and your EFC.

 How the EFC is used:

 EFC is based on a formula established by the federal government that takes into account multiple factors, including family income, assets, household size and the number of family members attending college.

 The EFC is used to determine eligibility for federal financial aid, such as Pell Grants, federal loans and federal work-study programs.
 The formula is also used by institutions and the state to determine your eligibility for other aid programs.
 The EFC is not determined by the amount of money your family will have to pay for college or the amount of student aid you will receive.